thenaterhood/thenaterweb/DEVELOPING.md

 controllerBase.
 Configuration files should be kept in the same directory.
 Thenaterweb's main index file includes the majority of Thenaterweb's software as well as controllerBase, so your main.php file does not need to do any of this.
+The constructor of your application's main class should set up some data and otherwise initialize the class.
+If your application has a config file, it should be set here and the reader for it should load it.
+A configuration file is not required, but allows for management of your application's settings via the webadmin panel.

 All in all, the structure of an application should look like: